List of criminal organizations in DC Comics: League of Ancients

-The League of Ancients is a group of people that were assembled to combat the Justice League.
-They consist of the Atlantean sorceress Gamemnae (who foresaw the Justice League as the "Seven-Headed Hydra" that would threaten Atlantis), Jarhanpur ruler Rama Khan, magic user Manitou Raven, a fallen alien known as the Anointed One, a Northern Eurasian man called the Whaler, a pre-Aztec man named Tezumak, and a weapon-woman named Sela.
+The League of Ancients is a group assembled to combat the Justice League.
+They consist of the Atlantean sorceress Gamemnae (who foresaw the Justice League as the "Seven-Headed Hydra" that would threaten Atlantis), Rama Khan, Manitou Raven, a fallen alien known as the Anointed One, a Northern Eurasian man called the Whaler, a pre-Aztec man named Tezumak, and a weapon-woman named Sela.

 League of Ancients in other media

 Members of the League of Ancients appear in Supergirl, depicted as aliens from Krypton's sister planet Jarhanpur.

 League of Annoyance

 Led by Praying Mantis, the League of Annoyance included Aunt Phetamine, Cell Phone Sylvia, Drunkula (Baron Nightblood), Filo Math, Malingerer, and the Scrambler.

-League of Assassins

-The League of Assassins is a cult-like organization of trained killers formerly led by Ra's al Ghul, an enemy of Batman.
-The League of Assassins was founded by Ra's al Ghul (exactly when is unknown) to be "the fang that protects the head" (Batgirl #67, 2005).
-Members of the League demonstrated willingness to die at a word from Ra's.
-They have included some of the most dangerous assassins in the world, including Lady Shiva, David Cain, and master archer Merlyn.

 League of Challenger Haters

 Composed of the Challengers of the Unknown's greatest foes, Kra brought together Drabny, Volcano Man, and Multi-Man as the League of Challenger Haters.
 Later, Multi-Man took control of the group and added Multi-Woman to their ranks.